Cedrat/project_minishell/README.md

 # project_minishell
-Is a magnificient duo projet about a mini-bash, wait .. a minishell !
+Is a magnificient duo project about a mini-bash, wait .. a minishell !